In a nutshell

 Une Glace à Paris

 What do you need to know?
-We have to include ice cream in our Paris restaurant insider tips!
-Une Glace à Paris serves unique flavors you won’t find anywhere else.
+No roundup of Paris restaurant tips would be complete without ice cream.
+Une Glace à Paris is where you’ll find flavors you simply won’t find anywhere else in the city.

 Une Glace à Paris on Google Maps